danielkong/parsekit/res/minimath.md

 	    [_outputField setText:[result description]];
 	}

-Run the app (make sure you have selected the **iPhone Simulator** as your run destination), and you'll see the input field is pre-populated with and example expression.
-Click the **Calc** button to compute the result:
+Run the app (make sure you've selected the **iPhone Simulator** as your run destination), and you'll see the input field is pre-populated with an example expression.
+Click the **Calc** button to compute and display the result:

 ![MiniMathApp](http://parsekit.com/github/app.png)

-The displayed result deserves a bit of explanation.
+This displayed result deserves a bit of explanation.

-The result of the `-[MiniMathParser parseString:assembler:error:]` method is an object of type `PKAssembly` described earlier.
+The result of the `-[MiniMathParser parseString:assembler:error:]` method is an assembly object of type `PKAssembly` described earlier.
 Again, an **assembly** is intended to be a convenient place to examine recently-matched tokens as well as store temporary work as the parse executes.

-A `PKAssembly` object combines a **stack** (which we've used earlier in this tutorial) and a record of the tokens matched in the input string so far.
+A `PKAssembly` object combines a **stack** (which we've used earlier in this tutorial) and a buffer of the tokens matched in the input string so far.
 Printing an assembly via the `-[PKAssembly description]` method returns a string with the following format:

   **[** `stack`, `contents`, `here` **]** `matched` **/** `tokens` **/** `here` **^**

-The contents of the assembly's stack are on the left between the `[` `]` square brackets separated by commas.
-And the entire tokenized input is displayed on the right between `/` slash chars.
+The contents of the assembly's stack are on the left between the `[` `]` square brackets.
+And the buffered tokenized input is displayed on the right between `/` slash chars.
 Each slash separates individual tokens.
-The `^` caret represents the parser's current cursor position in the parse.
+The `^` caret represents the parser's current cursor position in the input token stream.

 So for our result: